 - If your bags are overweight or you're checking more than two items, you could pay dearly in airline penalties -- making shipping a more economical option.

 Who: FedEx, UPS, DHL, the United States Postal Service and other all-purpose shipping companiesPrice: The cost varies widely based on the size and weight of your bag, the distance it needs to travel, and the speed of service that you select.
-To send a 40-pound suitcase from New York to San Francisco in four business days, FedEx quoted us a fee of $55.31 Want it there in two days?
-The price skyrockets to $217.35.
+To send a 40-pound suitcase from New York to San Francisco in five business days, FedEx quoted us a fee of $59.50.
+Want it there in two days?
+The price skyrockets to $218.14.

-Raise the weight of the bag to 60 pounds, and FedEx charges $71.47 for four-day delivery -- which could be less than the penalties you'll pay for exceeding your airline's weight limit.
+Raise the weight of the bag to 60 pounds, and FedEx charges $76.89 for five-day delivery -- which could be less than the penalties you'll pay for exceeding your airline's weight limit.
 (For example, Delta charges $100 for bags weighing between 51 and 70 pounds.)

-- These services are quite reliable and will give you a tracking number so that you can keep tabs on the whereabouts of your bag.
+- These services are quite reliable and will give you a tracking number so you can keep tabs on the whereabouts of your bag.

 - They're generally less expensive than specialized luggage services, and (as in the example above) could be more economical than checking a bag with your airline under certain circumstances.